freelawproject/free.law/content/pages/fundraiser/2018-recap.md

 <div class="row">
     <div class="col-xs-12 col-sm-8 col-md-9">
         <p class="lead">The RECAP extensions are hosted by Free Law Project, a non-profit that is dedicated to opening legal data.
-We apologize for interrupting your day, but today once per year we ask for your support so we can continue hosting and enhancing the RECAP extensions.
+We apologize for interrupting your day, but once per year we ask for your support so we can continue hosting and enhancing the RECAP extensions.
         </p>
     </div>
     <div class="col-xs-12 col-sm-4 col-md-3">